-I had promised Immy that we would make a wreath to hang on our door this Christmas and when Rachelle of Tinkerlab contacted me about her latest creative challenge, which is all about magazines, I had the crazy idea that we could make a wreath from the pages of magazines.
+I had promised Immy that we would make a wreath to hang on our door this Christmas and then I had the crazy idea that we could make a wreath from the magazine pages.
 Sometimes my crazy ideas work 🙂 and this is one Christmas craft with heaps of potential for working those fine motor skills as well!

 Homemade Paper Christmas Wreath from Recycled Magazines

 First step was to cut lots of strips from the magazine pages.
 I chose pages that featured predominantly red and white print to match the Christmas theme.
 Then ruled them into 2cm widths (the width of my ruler) and Immy and I got cutting (though Immy quickly lost interest in this step!)

 Then we folded each strip over and stapled it at the bottom to form a petal shape.
 Unsurprisingly, Immy was back to help with this bit 😉

 Before long we had a big pile of red and white magazine ‘petals.’

 I recycled a piece of cardboard and traced around a dinner plate and a glass to form the base of our wreath.